NervanaSystems/ngraph-python/doc/source/neon.rst

 	parser = NgraphArgparser(description='Train simple mlp on mnist dataset') args = parser.parse_args()

-To provision data to the model, we use the ``ArrayIterator`` object, which is a python iterator that returns a minibatch of inputs and targets to the model with each call.
-We also provide a helper function for handling the MNIST dataset and providing numpy arrays with the image and target data.
+To provision data to the model, we use the ``ArrayIterator`` object, which is a Python iterator that returns a minibatch of inputs and targets to the model with each call.
+We also provide a helper function for handling the MNIST dataset and providing NumPY arrays with the image and target data.

 .. code-block:: python